 We traveled from August 21 – September 3 (Labor Day Weekend).
 Many people say this isn’t an ideal time to visit since much of Italy shuts down in August.

-We did a little research beforehand, but honestly, we didn’t mind traveling blind this time of year.
+We did a little research beforehand, but honestly, we didn’t mind going in with no expectations!

 It worked best with our scheduled and we figured if the streets were emptier and a few restaurants were closed, we’d just roll with it.
 And roll with it we did.